 When I started reading for book club at the end of 2012, I was actually really excited because I had taken a long break from pleasure reading.
 Motherhood and working kept me from making time to read.
 When I joined a book club, I was thrilled that I would be accountable for 12 books a year.
 And the best part was that I didn’t even have to decide what to read.

-As 2016 comes to an end, I can tell you that things have changed.
+As the year comes to an end, I can tell you that things have changed.
 I’ve gone from 12+ books per year to a whopping 26 books this year!

 How did I do it?
 I’m still busy.
 I don’t have that many hours to devote to reading.
 And book club is not totally reliable every month.
-But somehow, in 2016, I managed to read 26 books.
+But somehow, this year, I managed to read 26 books.
 WOW!

 The trick for me is get involved in multiple books at once.
 I was usually reading one book on my Kindle and listening to an audiobook whenever I was in the car.
 And this year, I started with secondary audiobooks which I’d often listen to when my son was in the car.
 And most of them were pretty awesome which is why I’m recounting them here for you.

 Next to each book I read over the past year, I’ll let you know if it was a book club selection (forced read), audiobook (I’m addicted to Audible), or something I just happened to pick up along the way.
 If you’ve read some of these, I’d love to hear your thoughts.
-If not, I hope I give you some new ideas for reading!
+If not, I hope I give you some new ideas for your book club books!

 The Nightingale by Kristin Hannah